Trucking

 v. i.
 1. To exchange commodities; to barter; to trade; to deal.

-A master of a ship, who deceived them under color of trucking with
+A master of a ship, who deceived them under color of trucking with them.

 - Palfrey.